mahes-a/2023/microsoft-fabric/E2ELakeHouseMedallionOnPremOLTP.md

 #### Create Dataflow and ingest data into bronze layer

+  ##### The table names in the tutorial are prefixed with "bronze_" , "Silver_" just to provide easy visual reference and to emphasize the differences/need for each layer

  - Select New Dataflow Gen 2 to open the Dataflow screen

       <img width="646" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/04911b7f-4f2f-4ab3-85ec-bc2efc3b9dd5">